-Learning a new language is a fantastic way to boost your brain power, open yourself up to new adventures and understand other cultures better.
-No matter what age you are or how many languages you can speak already, it’s never too late to fall in love with learning again.
+Learning a new language is a fantastic way to boost your brainpower, open yourself up to new adventures, and understand other cultures better.
+No matter what age you are or how many languages you can already speak, it’s never too late to fall in love with learning again.

 Research has shown that older adults are just as capable as younger generations at learning a new language, if not more so.
-As the saying goes; life begins when you step outside of your comfort zone – and what better way to take those first steps over the threshold, than by learning a new language or simply by dusting off and polishing existing language skills?
+As the saying goes, “life begins when you step outside of your comfort zone” – and what better way to take those first steps over the threshold than by learning a new language, or simply dusting off and polishing existing language skills?

 Here are five benefits you could enjoy by learning a new language, plus tips on how to get started…